aathanor/ResearchSite/content/sample.md

 ### Implications

-This framework dissolves several traditional philosophical problems:✓
+This framework dissolves several traditional philosophical problems:

 - **The Hard Problem of Consciousness**: Experience is not separate from information processing but emerges from the recursive recognition of